TheActualAlpharius/ProgAssignment/README.md

 The image produced below is the result of the draw() method.
 The form changed the realavent paramaters.
 If left blank there will be no change for that variable.

 #Source
-Built using code by CarlosPonce found in Spirograph under the Creative Commons Attribution ShareAlike
+Built using code by CarlosPonce found in Spirograph under the [Creative Commons Attribution ShareAlike] (https://creativecommons.org/licenses/by-sa/3.0) found at <https://www.openprocessing.org/sketch/445578>.
+Changes have been made to the original files.

+#Licence
+This program is licenced under the [Creative Commons Attribution ShareAlike] (https://creativecommons.org/licenses/by-sa/3.0)